oshaughnessy/maysl.soccer/_pages/rules.md

 For a friendly overview of offside rules, see
 [Offside Made Easy](/files/offside-made-easy.pdf).

+## Substitutions

+Player substitutions during a game are only allowed when the ball is out of play.
+For example, during a throw-in or penalty kick.

+At MAYSL, we don't do single-player sub-ins until U10.
+In U8, a group of players will play for 10 minutes, then the whole group will come out and a new group will come in.

 ## Throw-Ins

 Law 15 (the throw-in) is followed in all age groups but referees may allow improper throws to be retaken in U8 and younger age groups.

+At MAYSL, we don't do throw-ins at U8 and younger; instead, kick from out-of-bounds.
+Begin teaching and enforcing throw-in rules at U10.

 ## Team Size